When we were boys

 What he possessed

-made light shine out from him
+shone out from him

-in some unseen wise,
+in some wondrous wise,

 making us one with him,